cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     **Note:** instructions within a task can only be named via a prefix (e.g. `test_script`).

+!!! tip "Visual Task Creation for Beginners"
+    If you are just getting started and prefer a more visual way of creating tasks, there is a third-party [Cirrus CI Configuration Builder](https://cirrusbuilder.rdil.rocks) for generating YAML config that might be helpful.

 ## Execution Environment

 In order to specify where to execute a particular task you can choose from a variety of options by defining one of the